 The 3D printer market is growing at an explosive rate, with new brands and styles of printing making an appearance each year.
-Where many 3D printers used to be huge, expensive machines, developments in technology and production now mean that many of the best options you can buy are increasingly affordable, and able to sit on a desk in your home without the need for workshop space.
+Where many 3D printers used to be huge, expensive machines, developments in technology and production now mean that many of the best options you can buy are increasingly affordable and can sit on a desk in your home without needing workshop space.

-Naturally, this means there's now a huge choice of 3D printers out there that cater to all kinds of user needs and budgets.
-While this choice is great, it can make picking the best 3D printer for your specific needs more difficult.
-However, this guide can help, as we pick some brilliant 3D printers for all kinds of uses and budgets, with clear buying advice to help you determine which one you should buy.
+Naturally, this means there's now a massive choice of 3D printers that cater to all sorts of user needs and budgets.
+While this choice is excellent, picking the best 3D printer for your specific needs can be difficult.
+However, this guide can help, as we pick some brilliant 3D printers for all uses and budgets, with clear buying advice to help you determine which one you should buy.

-Unlike office-style printers that just print ink onto paper, 3D printers turn digital models into real-world objects made from materials like plastic, metal and wood.
-FDM printers now come in all shapes and sizes and are well suited to prototyping and crafting larger objects, while resin-based (SLA, MSLA and DLP) allow for much greater detail, typically at a smaller scale which makes them a fantastic buy for anyone looking to design jewellery or create tabletop miniatures.
+Unlike office-style printers that just print ink onto paper, 3D printers turn digital models into real-world objects made from plastic, metal, and wood.
+FDM printers now come in all shapes and sizes and are well suited to prototyping and crafting larger objects.
+At the same time, resin-based (SLA, MSLA, and DLP) allow for much greater detail, typically at a smaller scale, making them a fantastic buy for anyone looking to design jewelry or create tabletop miniatures.

-You can use 3D printers to build complete products, make spare parts, or simply create things you’ll find useful for your home, office, and workshop.
-And, since 3D printing technology (opens in new tab) is within grasp of just about anyone, you don’t have to utilize one to your advantage.
+You can use 3D printers to build complete products, make spare parts, or simply create things you’ll find helpful for your home, office, and workshop.
+And, since 3D printing technology (opens in new tab) is within the grasp of just about anyone, you don’t have to utilize one to your advantage.

-Whether you’re just getting your feet wet or are an expert, here are the best 3D printers range to consider.
-Our picks wildly vary in price, size, functionality, and use case so there should be something for you whatever it is you’re looking for.
-Just remember that the more expensive choices are better suited for professionals while the best cheap 3D printers (opens in new tab) are ideal for those just starting out.
+Whether you’re just getting your feet wet or are an expert, here are the best 3D printers ranges to consider.
+Our picks wildly vary in price, size, functionality, and use case, so there should be something for you, whatever it is you’re looking for.
+Remember that the more expensive choices are better suited for professionals while the best cheap 3D printers (opens in new tab) are ideal for those just starting.